 Trump did not drain the swamp; he merely made it into a moat that protects his family

-As a presidential advisor with her own Trump family businesses all over the world, Ivanka is also subject to the but that hasn’t stopped her from seemingly using White House access to boost her product lines.
-On the same day that Trump met China’s President Xi, for sale of Ivanka’s jewelry and handbags – and Trump abruptly changed his stance on Chinese currency days later.
+As a presidential advisor with her own Trump family businesses all over the world, Ivanka is also subject to the emoluments clause, but that hasn’t stopped her from seemingly using White House access to boost her product lines.
+On the same day that Trump met China’s President Xi, the Chinese government agreed to approve trademarks for sale of Ivanka’s jewelry and handbags – and Trump abruptly changed his stance on Chinese currency days later.

-When President Erdogan of Turkey won a referendum essentially rendering him a dictator, Trump shocked pundits – until 2012 emerged.
+When President Erdogan of Turkey won a referendum essentially rendering him a dictator, Trump shocked pundits by congratulating him – until 2012 tweets from Ivanka praising Erdogan’s backing of Trump Tower emerged.

 Ivanka, in other words, is following the standard designs of kleptocracy.